Tree root barriers for subsidence remediation

 - Can be undertaken during the nesting season (trees cannot be removed if they disturb nesting birds or roosting bats)

-A root barrier is installed within a trench.
-A suitable membrane is utilised to act as a barrier between the vegetation causing the damage and the property.
-This will be installed at sufficient depth to ensure that the roots of the vegetation no longer impact on the building and will be unable to in the future.
-The siting, depth and components of a root barrier are all dependent upon final design.
-Greenleaf Innovations are happy to assist in this regard, with fifteen years’ experience of designing and installing root barriers, or we can install a root barrier to your design.
+A root barrier requires two stages.
+Firstly, we must sever the roots underground (essentially underground tree surgery).
+A suitable membrane is then inserted to act as a barrier between the vegetation causing the damage and the property.
+This will be installed at sufficient depth to ensure that the roots of the vegetation no longer impact on the building and will in restrict root spread in the future.
+The siting, depth and components of a root barrier are all dependent upon final design requirements.
+Greenleaf Innovations are happy to assist in this regard and we have fifteen years of experience in designing and installing root barriers.
+Alternatively we can install a root barrier to your design.

 Key Features of a tree root barrier (see figure 1)

-– the excavation needs to be correctly positioned and long and deep enough to sever the roots affecting the building.
+Trench – this needs to be correctly positioned and long and deep enough to sever the roots affecting the building.
+This enables us to undertake the root surgery as per the barrier design.

 Figure 1, Tree root barrier trench showing use of geo membrane and fill material (M Kawecki)